Oghma-Infinium/Apostasy/GAMEPLAY.md

 Skills Costs are as follows:

  > 0  to 25 : 1
  > 26 to 50 : 2
  > 51 to 75 : 4
  > 76 to 100: 6

 </Details>

 ### Difficulty

 Apostasy uses [Difficulty Global Variable](https://www.nexusmods.com/skyrimspecialedition/mods/120521) allows for some additional tweaks to difficulty settings.
+A large advantage to using this mod is that difficulty setting will reflect in item and spell tooltips.

 Advanced implementation will be explained later.